Blood Will Tell: Chapter 2: Dragon Brood

 After defeating Yudai, Hyakkimaru and Dororo come across a ronin named Tanosuke in a desert-like area.
 This ronin wields a sword known as Dragon Brood, which is possessed by one of the fiends that had stolen Hyakkimaru's body parts.
 After Hyakkimaru defeats the masterless samurai, he flees.
 Dororo follows him and steals his sword.
 Dragon Brood tells Dororo to kill to satisfy its thirst for blood, which causes Dororo to attack Tanosuke's sister Misaki.
 However, Hyakkimaru arrives in time to take the sword out of Dororo's hands.
 Tanosuke reclaims the sword and fights Hyakkimaru, but sacrifices himself to Dragon Brood after being defeated again.
-Hyakkimaru destroys the blade and regains his spine overwhelming Misaki with grief for her brother in the process.
-Misaki angrily calls Hyakkimaru a murderer, the latter of which tells Misaki to not let Tanosuke's sacrifice go to waste.
-The duo heads forward as Misaki sobs because her brother is dead.
+Hyakkimaru destroys the blade and regains his spine, overwhelming Misaki with grief for her brother in the process.
+Misaki angrily calls Hyakkimaru a murderer, to which he responds, telling Misaki to not let Tanosuke's sacrifice go to waste.
+Hyakkimaru and Dororo head forward as Misaki grieves the loss of her brother.

 Chapter 3: In the Belly of the Mountain

 Hyakkimaru and Dororo travel to Daidara Mountain and arrive at a temple, where they meet Tahoumaru and Kagemitsu Daigo.
 Afterward, they come to a village and see Daigo and the magistrate.
 Dororo follows the magistrate to his hideout in a nearby cave, where she is knocked out and captured after seeing the magistrate eating.
-Hyakkimaru rescues Dororo, whereupon they return to the mountain to fight various parts of the demon concealed within, Mountainous.
-After defeating the demon, Hyakkimaru regains his sense of pain.
+Hyakkimaru rescues Dororo, whereupon they return to the mountain to fight various parts of the massive demon concealed within, Mountainous.
+After defeating the demon, Hyakkimaru gains his sense of pain.
+In-game, this means whenever you're hit, the controller will rumble.